KrauseFx/FxLifeSheet/README.md

 This will trigger questions that take longer to reply, so they're only done weekly

 - Fitness related
+  - Current macros
+    - # g Carbs
+    - # g Protein
+    - # g Fat
   - Body measurements
+    - Band
+      - Chest (covers lats, eben gemessen, engaged)
+      - Right Arm (engaged, lift up)
+      - Left Arm (engaged, lift up)
+      - 2" above (relaxed, 3 fingers above belly)
+      - Belly
+      - 2" below (relaxed, 3 fingers above belly)
+      - Hip (right above, include butt in measurement)
+      - Right Thigh (widest part of legs)
+      - Left Thigh (widest part of legs)
+    - Fat caliper
+      - Fat caliper avg left/right biceps
+      - Fat caliper right above belly button, von oben
+      - Fat caliper avg right next to belly button, von oben
-  - Current weight (as weight is measured in mfp anyway)
+  - Current weight (weekly, as weight is measured in mfp anyway)
-  - Current macros
-  - Training adherence
+  - Overall training adherence
+  - Note: Comments on fitness
 - Productivity
-  - Overall happiness with progress of the week
+  - Overall happiness with life progress of the week, do I go into the right direction?
   - Number of open Trello tasks (from [whereisfelix.today](https://whereisfelix.today))
+  - Number of emails in Inbox less than 5?
   - Average daily hours on computer
-  - Weekly total iOS screen time (minus MyFitnessPal and Strong app)
+  - Average daily iOS screen time (minus MyFitnessPal and Strong app)
+- Social
+  - Felt like spent enough time with family?
+  - Had deep conversations with close friends?
 - Other
+  - Did I travel, this includes every city more than 1h away, this is relevant for both fitness and productivity
-  - Locations (cities)
+  - Note of all locations I was at (cities)
-  - Got out of my comfort zone, experienced/tried new things
+  - Got out of my comfort zone & experienced/tried new things?
   - Do you feel like having to travel somewhere?
   - Do you feel like you're missing out on things?
+  - Played computer games by myself
+  - Played computer games with friends or family?

 ### Reminders